ayoy/fastlane-plugin-dropbox/README.md

 This plugin allows for uploading files to Dropbox from Fastlane, using provided Dropbox client application.

+## Requirements

+This plugin relies on MacOS keychain (for storing your Dropbox access token), hence it would work only on MacOS at the moment.

 ## Setting up

 **Note:** Dropbox allows accessing their API only for authorized applications, so in order to use this plugin you must register a Dropbox app.